Dajo321/Deadfire-Full-Respec/README.md

 1. "Granted" passives
 2. Companions and Sidekicks
    - I'd really like to figure out full class selection options for non-custom characters

 ## Not Planned

-This is functionality that I recognize I could try to implement but either doesn't really feel necessary or convenient for the user experience (at least to me!), or might introduce unnecessary complexity and instability to the mod:
+This is functionality that I recognize I could try to implement but either doesn't really feel necessary or convenient for the user experience (at least to me), and/or might introduce unnecessary complexity and instability to the mod:

-1. Class(es) and class abilities
+1. Class(es) and class starting abilities
 2. Weapon proficiencies

 ## Install Instructions

-This mod requires the latest version of [BepInEx 5.X](https://github.com/bepinex/bepinex/releases).
-It was only tested with the BepInEx_win_x64 version.
+This mod requires the BepInEx framework.
+As far as I'm aware, Deadfire runs on the Mono-based Unity v5.6 engine.
+This should be supported by the latest version of [BepInEx 5.X](https://github.com/bepinex/bepinex/releases).
+It was only tested with the BepInEx_win_x64 5.4.23.5 version.

 1. Download [**BepInEx 5.X**](https://github.com/bepinex/bepinex/releases).
 2. Extract the .zip to your game directory - e.g. "C:\...\steamapps\common\Pillars of Eternity II".